-\ Present address: GRAPPA Institute, University of Amsterdam, Science Park 904, 1098 XH Amsterdam, The Netherlands
+^{} Present address: GRAPPA Institute, University of Amsterdam, Science Park 904, 1098 XH Amsterdam, The Netherlands

-\\\ Present address: Monash Center for Astrophysics, School of Mathematical Sciences, Building 28, Monash University, Victoria 3800, Australia
+^{} Present address: Monash Center for Astrophysics, School of Mathematical Sciences, Building 28, Monash University, Victoria 3800, Australia

 Figure 1.
-Lepton-number flux ( $v_e$ minus $\bar{v}e$ ) for our $11.2~M{\odot}$ model as a function of direction for the indicated times post bounce.
+Lepton-number flux (v_e minus \bar{v}e) for our 11.2 M{\odot} model as a function of direction for the indicated times post bounce.
 The latitudes and longitudes, indicated by dotted lines, correspond to the angular coordinates of the polar grid of the numerical simulation.
-The flux in each panel is normalized to its average, i.e., the quantity ( $F{v_e} - F{\bar{v}e}$ ) is color coded.
-The lepton-number emission asymmetry is a large-scale feature which at later times has clear dipole character.
+The flux in each panel is normalized to its average, i.e., the quantity ($F{v_e} - F{\bar{v}e}$)/($F{v_e} - F{\bar{v}e}$) is color coded.
+The lepton-number emission asymmetry is a large-scale feature, which at later times has clear dipole character.
 The black dots indicate the positive dipole direction of the flux distribution, the black crosses mark the negative dipole direction.
-The dipole trace where 70 and 340 ms is shown as a dark-gray line.
-Once the dipole is strongly developed, its direction remains essentially stable and shows no correlation with the x-, y-, and z-axes of the numerical grid.
+The dipole to reach a dipole direction remains essentially stable and shows no correlation with the x-, y-, and z-axes of the numerical grid.
 The dipole direction is also independent of polar hot spots, which are persistent, local features of moderate amplitude and an artifact connected with numerical peculiarities near the z-axis as coordinate singularity of the polar grid.

-expands the shock, increases the gain layer and, again, can enhance the efficiency of neutrino-energy deposition (Marek & Janka 2009) even when convection is weak or its growth is suppressed because of a small shock-stagnation radius and correspondingly fast infall velocities in the gain layer (Foglizzo, Scheck, & Janka 2006; Scheck et al. 2008).
+The delayed-explosion mechanism is also aided by SASI, which leads to violent shock sloshing motions.
+This effect expands the shock, increases the gain layer and, again, can enhance the efficiency of neutrino-energy deposition (Marek & Janka 2009) even when convection is weak or its growth is suppressed because of a small shock-stagnation radius and correspondingly fast infall velocities in the gain layer (Foglizzo, Scheck, & Janka 2006; Scheck et al. 2008).
 This nonradial instability was first observed in 2D simulations with a full 180° grid (Janka & Müller 1996; Mezzacappa et al. 1998; Janka et al. 2003, 2004), but not immediately recognized as a new effect beyond large-scale convection.
 It was unambiguously identified in 2D hydrodynamical simulations of idealized, adiabatic (and thus non-convective) postshock accretion flows (Blondin, Mezzacappa, & DeMarino 2003).
 SASI was found to possess the highest growth rates for the lowest-order (dipole and quadrupole) spherical harmonics (Blondin & Mezzacappa 2006; Foglizzo et al. 2007; Iwakami et al. 2008) and to give rise to spiral-mode mass motions in 3D simulations (Blondin & Mezzacappa 2007; Iwakami et al. 2009; Fernández 2010; Hanke et al. 2013) or in 2D setups without the constraint of axisymmetry (Blondin & Mezzacappa 2007; Yamasaki & Foglizzo 2008; Foglizzo et al. 2012).
 The instability can be explained by an advectiveacoustic cycle of amplifying entropy and vorticity perturbations in the cavity between accretion shock and PNS surface (Foglizzo 2002; Foglizzo et al. 2007; Scheck et al. 2008; Guilet & Foglizzo 2012) and has important consequences for NS kicks (Scheck et al. 2004, 2006; Nordhaus et al. 2010b, 2012; Wongwathanarat, Janka, & Müller 2010, 2013) and spins (Blondin & Mezzacappa 2007; Rantsiou et al. 2011; Guilet & Fernández 2013), quasi-periodic neutrino emission modulations (Marek, Janka, & Müller 2009; Lund et al. 2010; Tamborra et al. 2013), and SN gravitational-wave signals (Marek, Janka, & Müller 2009; Murphy, Ott, & Burrows 2009; Müller, Janka, & Marek 2013).